top of page

 They call it “fundraising,” but it feels more like shopping.
 Do I really need a raffle ticket, a concert, and a tote bag just to care about another human being?
 At this point, the mitzvah isn’t tzedakah—it’s finding the exit at the gala without pledging $1,000.

 But here’s the thing: real giving never needed any of this.
 Your grandparents didn’t need raffles or confetti.
 They just knew—if someone was hungry, you fed them.
 Quietly.
 With dignity.
 No bells, no whistles.
 Somewhere along the way, we forgot that.
-We stopped giving… and started auditioning for it.
+We stopped giving… and started performing it.

 The Great Gala Confusion